etn-ccis/blui-angular-showcase-demo/README.md

 // Create a new branch and add/commit/push the updated pointer to the parent repository
 ```

 Most parent repositories will have an NPM script to update the pointer.
+TEST